Iota-School/nonvisual_data_science/nonvisual_python/sections/magic.md

 ### The Underscore Trick

-IPython stores the output of the last successfully run commadn as the variable `_` (the underscore symbol).
+IPython stores the output of the last successfully run command as the variable `_` (the underscore symbol).

 If you ran a command and would like to assign its output to a variable, you can use the underscore as follows: